 Suspension from eBay can happen to anyone.
-While we all want unscrupulous sellers to be banned as soon as possible so as not to give eBay a bad reputation, sometimes the honest upstanding consistent seller makes mistakes or has to put eBay on hold to handle a life crisis.
-If you have been suspended from eBay, re-registering for a new account is not the best way to be reinstated.
+While we all want unscrupulous sellers to be banned as soon as possible to avoid giving eBay a bad reputation, sometimes honest sellers make mistakes or eBay on hold to handle a life crisis.
+If you have been suspended from eBay, re-registering for a new account is not the best way to get back on the site.

 eBay has sophisticated tools for connecting accounts to one another.
 Once eBay has marked you as an eBay user who has tried to open multiple accounts, your name and personal information will be on file and you can be blacklisted.
 This is the last thing you want to happen, especially if you depend on eBay for income rather than just hobby selling.

 Once you have been blacklisted, getting back on eBay is nearly impossible. eBay is diligent about keeping the site clean and free of scammers. eBay will have personal information on file about you so they can match up your new account with your old suspended account.
 Information includes: